tchoutri/web-application-architecture/slides.md

 You remember our record from the other slide?
 It has a type signature right?
 Well guess what, types also have types!
 They're called kinds and we can specify them.
 This is going to be important because now it means that we can have other kind of types, like type-level unions.
-And this is one hell of a nice tool to wield. to
+And this is one hell of a nice tool to wield, which we are going to see later.

 :::